 Note: Cover letters are maintained separately from the assembled application image and are only made available to a small subset of staff, mainly receipt and referral and review staff.
 Reviewers are never given access to cover letter information.

-For applications submitted to due dates on or after January 25, 2018: Only the items listed in NOT-OD-17-098, plus any additional items if specifically listed in the individual funding opportunity announcement as required or optional.
+Only the items listed in NOT-OD-17-098, plus any additional items if specifically listed in the individual notice of funding opportunity as required or optional.

-If it is not specifically listed as allowed in the Notices or in FOA used to submit the application, it is not allowed.
+If it is not specifically listed as allowed in the Notices or in NOFO used to submit the application, it is not allowed.

 However, for purposes of clarity, a few examples of unallowable appendix items include but are not limited to: